oracle/node-oracledb/doc/api.md

 Returns a parent SodaDatabase object for use with Simple Oracle Document Access (SODA).

-SODA can be used with Oracle Client 18.5 and Oracle Client 19.3, or later.
-The SODA bulk insert methods [`sodaCollection.insertMany()`](#sodacollinsertmany) and [`sodaCollection.insertManyAndGet()`](#sodacollinsertmanyandget) remain in Preview status.
+SODA can be used with Oracle Database 18.3 and above, when node-oracledb uses Oracle Client 18.5 or Oracle Client 19.3, or later.
+The SODA bulk insert methods [`sodaCollection.insertMany()`](#sodacollinsertmany) and [`sodaCollection.insertManyAndGet()`](#sodacollinsertmanyandget) are in Preview status.

 See [Simple Oracle Document Access (SODA)](#sodaoverview) for more information about using SODA in node-oracledb.